colonyengine/colony/devref/DEVREF-lexicon.md

 *reified* data in the *runtime* at engine start.

 - **runtime**: This is all of the code being executed and the ephemeral state of the engine when the engine is started and executing.
 When the engine stops executing, there is no more *runtime*.
+This word means both the engine and the *app* in-memory data structure during execution and is disambiguated by stating the *engine runtime* and the *app runtime*.

 - **scene**: The current set of *materialized* *actors* along with their *components* for which the engine is performing maintenance, updating,